mauriziocescon/ng-playground/readme.md

 ### Pros and cons and evolution
 Pros:
-- familiar,
+- familiar enough,
-- relatively easy to migrate (just a move + reshuffle of things),
+- not impossible to automagically migrate the code (mostly move + reshuffle),
 - no `splitProps` drama 😅,

 Cons: